A. Linwood Holton Jr., Virginia governor who took bold stance on integration, dies at 98

 One such appointment was of Ernie Fears Sr., the Norfolk State University basketball coach and athletic director, as director of Virginia’s Selective Service program.
 “Two-thirds of the kids that we were drafting for the Vietnam War were Black,” Mr. Holton said.
 “So I wanted somebody to integrate that system and found out that Ernie was the guy I wanted.”

 After leaving office in 1974, Mr. Holton briefly served as assistant secretary of state for congressional relations in the Nixon administration.
-He became a partner in the law firm of Hogan and Hartson in Washington and Richmond and said he was not “one of the book lawyers,” acting instead as a dealmaker and a lobbyist.
+He became a partner in the law firm Hogan & Hartson in Washington and Richmond and said he was not “one of the book lawyers,” acting instead as a dealmaker and a lobbyist.

-One deal he made, at the request of then-Transportation Secretary Elizabeth Dole, put National and Dulles airports under local control.
+One deal he made, at the request of then-Transportation Secretary Elizabeth Dole, put Washington National and Dulles International airports under local control.
 The two airports had been the only ones in the nation run by the federal government, and Mr. Holton lobbied members of Congress for two years to create the airports authority.

 “If we had not assured them that they would have parking right close to the gate, Congress wouldn’t have passed it,” he said.

-As chairman of the Metropolitan Washington Airports Authority, Mr. Holton helped push for modernizing the airports and expanding Dulles while responding to the concerns of Washington area residents.
+As chairman of the Metropolitan Washington Airports Authority, Mr. Holton helped push for modernizing the airports and expanding Dulles while responding to the concerns of Washington-area residents.
 But he had limited sympathy for people who moved near the airports and then complained about the noise.
 As a resident of McLean, Va., he used the roar of the jets from National to cover up his deliberate violation of Fairfax County firearms ordinances.

 Mr. Holton said that, like his father, he liked to garden, and he was frustrated because he realized that the squirrels were getting all the fruit from the peach tree he had planted in his front yard.
 So he got out his bird gun.